 Clara Excler

-As Associate in Newland Chase Advisory, Clara Excler provides strategic immigration advice to companies of all sizes.
+As Associate in Newland Chase Consulting, Clara Excler provides strategic immigration advice to companies of all sizes.
 Among her current focuses are helping clients navigate multi-jurisdictional projects, creating country-specific workforce compliance materials, and finding immigration solutions for the challenges of short-term travel management in Europe.
 She also contributes to legal monitoring and maintenance of Newland Chase’s global immigration knowledge database.

 Clara has over 14 years of corporate immigration and customer-service experience at both an operational and advisory level, and has lived and worked in multiple countries throughout her career.